vlahm/regulations_dashboard/README.md

 NOTES
 1) API key limited to 1000 uses per day.
 No big now but it will be
-2) should replace rbind with rbind.list, or something similar
 2) did some benchmarking and found rbind.fill was faster than rbind and rbind.list...
 3) Consider making functions into R package in future